saltyorg/docs/docs/saltbox/install/install.md

 Enter a string value.
 Press Enter for the default (""). client_secret>
 ```
-You will then be asked which scope to use and in this instance we want full access which is **drive**:
+You will then be asked which scope to use and in this instance we want full access which is `drive`

 ``` shell
 Scope that rclone should use when requesting access from drive.